omeh-a/dpdk-udp-echo/README.md

 If you want to run this on your local machine, ignore the moving instructions and just run the command :)

-## Bugs

-This program does not work as you might expect.
-It's not entirely clear why, but running DPDK in the same address space as LWIP appears to cause constant and frustrating issues.
-Please be warned that if you use my code as a reference, many design decisions are simply avoiding the issues that would appear noramlly as opposed to being best practice.

-** Do not trust the LWIP documentation if you want to extend this! **